ccolonruiz/PRESNER/README.md

 To use the PRESNER pipeline, you can choose one of the following options:

 1) Clone the repository and use the requirements.txt file to install all dependencies (recommended to use a virtual environment).
-2) Use singularity to work with a container.
-To get the container type:
+2) Use singularity to work with a container:

    `singularity pull library://ccolonruiz/embl-ebi/presner:11.2.2-ubuntu20.04`